answersengine/documentations/source/how_tos.rst

    pages << {'url' => '[https://www.example.com](https://www.example.com/)'}

-then it fetch from v2, and then got response_headers like
+then it will fetch, and then got response_headers like

 .. code-block:: ruby